jkarlin/pause-document/README.md

 ## Pausing Details
 When a frame is paused, the browser will:

-1. finish any currently executing script, but the rest of the frame's event queue is deferred until the frame is resumed.
-This means that queued promise resolutions and event firings won't happen until the frame has resumed.
+1. finish any currently executing script, but the rest of the frame's event queue is deferred until the frame is unpaused.
+This means that queued promise resolutions and event firings won't happen until the frame has unpaused.

 2. pause any playing animations or video, which will resume when the frame is unpaused